RMITLibrary/easy_cite/markdown/chicagob.md

     - 'Author prominent' (the author's name is outside the parentheses)

-> The conclusion reached in a recent study.(Cochrane 2021)
+> The conclusion reached in a recent study (Cochrane 2021)

 > Cochrane (2021) concluded...